DYLE: Dynamic Latent Extraction for Abstractive Long-Input Summarization: Our Approach

 \section{Our Approach}

 An overview of our approach is shown in Figure~\ref{fig:overview}.
 In Section~\ref{subsec:formulation}, we formulate our task and the extractor-generator framework.
 In Section~\ref{subsec:extractor}, we introduce our parameterization of the extractor for long inputs.
-The extractor module could be optimized with the consistency loss and the oracle loss (Section~\ref{subsec:oracle-loss}).
+In Section~\ref{subsec:dynamic-latent-extraction}, we introduce generator formulation and the novel consistency loss.
+The extractor module is both optimized with the consistency loss and the oracle loss, which we elaborate on in Section~\ref{subsec:oracle-loss}.
 The overall training objective is summarized in Section~\ref{subsec:overall-objective}.